Florida Panthers Logo

 Florida Panthers Logo 1999-2016

-A minor update to the logo occurred in 2000.
-The changes only involved a deeper and richer color palette.
+In 2000, the logo was slightly updated, mainly to a deeper, richer color palette.
 The leaping panther with sharp fangs and claws remained unchanged.

 2016 – today